 All students will be required to enroll in Honors General Biology I and II as well as Honors General Chemistry I and II unless they have completed these courses through a recognized IB program and received a score of 5 or better on the IB exam for each subject.
 Students who completed AP Biology and Chemistry courses will be asked to repeat those courses at the University.
-Students who have taken courses at local community colleges or are transferring large number of credits to the University need to understand that this will not reduce the amount of time they will be required to spend in this program.
+Students who have taken courses at local community colleges or are transferring a large number of credits to the University need to be aware that this will not reduce the amount of time they will be required to spend in this program.
 Early graduation is not on option through this program.

 At the end of every academic semester, the BA/BS-DDS Promotions Committee will review the progress of each student.
-If concerns are raised about academic performance and or professional development of the student, they will be shared with the student and the student will be counseled and given an opportunity to address deficiencies.
+If concerns are raised about academic performance and or professional development of the student, they- concerns will be shared with the student, and the student will be counseled and given an opportunity to address deficiencies.
 If problems are not adequately addressed by the student, the Promotions Committee can recommend dismissal from the program.
 Any recommendation made by the Committee must be affirmed by a majority of the BA/BS-DDS Promotions Committee and approved by the Program Administrators and Directors.

 It should be noted that dismissal from the program does not preclude a student from applying to the University of Colorado School of Dental Medicine as a regular applicant.